-A Review of Hydro 'Tracking" and its Potential Effects on Real Estate
+A Review of Hydro 'Fracking" and its Potential Effects on Real Estate

 Journal of Real Estate Literature